Workzone for the academic staff at DPU

 If you need to save other documents than those mentioned above in Workzone, please contact DPU´s Workzone team (workzonesupport@edu.au.dk).

-Filing emails etc. - Mac users
+Filing emails etc. - Mac users and PC users with New Outlook

 • If you are a Mac (or PC) user with Microsoft 365, you can file email and meeting requests from Outlook as described in the following guide.